kubernetes/kubernetes/docs/getting-started-guides/README.md

 ### Turn-key Cloud Solutions

-These solutions allow you to create Kubernetes clusters on range of Cloud IaaS providers with only a few commands, and have active community support.
+These solutions allow you to create Kubernetes clusters on a range of Cloud IaaS providers with only a few commands, and have active community support.
 - [GCE](gce.md)
 - [AWS](aws.md)